langchain-ai/langgraph/docs/docs/concepts/langgraph_server.md

 ## Key Features

-The LangGraph platform incorporates best practices for agent deployment, so you can focus on building your agent logic.
+The LangGraph Platform incorporates best practices for agent deployment, so you can focus on building your agent logic.

 * **Streaming endpoints**: Endpoints that expose [multiple different streaming modes](streaming.md).
 We've made these work even for long-running agents that may go minutes between consecutive stream events.
 * **Background runs**: The LangGraph Server supports launching assistants in the background with endpoints for polling the status of the assistant's run and webhooks to monitor run status effectively.